cldrojas/office/README.md

-# How to install office correctly
+# How to install Office

 ![cldrojas_logo](https://github.com/cldrojas/portfolio/blob/master/public/img/Daniel%20Rojas%20Brand.png)

 ## Uninstall Office previous installations

 To install office correctly, first you need to uninstall previous versions of windows and license keys asociated to that software
 Support and Recovery Asistant is the best tool for accomplish that.
 Created by Microsoft

 ### Installing SaRA